While hydroponic gardening might be the hot new grow system on the block, the origins date back thousands of years.

 What’s Needed for a Wicking System

-There’s some relatively cheap basic items needed like a growing tray and/or mesh pots to hold the plants, a container to hold the nutrient solution, and support material like coconut fiber, vermiculite, rock wool, or perlite to keep the plants standing straight.
+There’s some relatively cheap basic items needed like a growing tray and/or mesh pots to hold the plants, a container to hold the nutrient solution, and support material like coconut fibre, vermiculite, rock wool, or perlite to keep the plants standing straight.
 Central to this operation are wicks that can draw water upwards through capillary action.
 Possible materials include polyurethane braided yarn, nylon ropes, cotton ropes, propylene felt strips, fabric strips, or even mop head strands.

 How Wicking Systems Work